 We had hunted hard for days looking for a Colorado Mule Deer.
-My muscles were sore and I was tired.
-Hank and I loaded in the truck and headed to the trail head.
-As we drove I told him “I don’t feel good today.
+My muscles were sore, and I was tired.
+Hank and I loaded into the truck and headed to the trailhead.
+As we drove, I told him “I don’t feel good today.
 I’m tired and sore.”
 He didn’t even acknowledge my words.
-He knew that once we got there I would be good to go.
+He knew that I would be good to go once we got there.
 I sipped my coffee slowly this morning and thought of the days before.

-I had been in the mountains and looking for a good shooter buck for days, and had not spotted many good shooters.
+I had been in the mountains looking for a good shooter buck for days and had not spotted many good shooters.
 The couple of good ones I did see did not present good shots.
-They were either too close to homes or just plain not good shots to take.
+They were either too close to homes or just plain, not good shots to take.

 One buck that I so desperately wanted stood broadside on a ridge.
-He looked directly at me as we did the stare down for about 15 minutes.
+He looked at me as we did the stare-down for about 15 minutes.
 I stood there and wished for him to move.
 He did not.
-He stood there, sky lined with only his rib cage slowly moving in and out with his calm breaths.
+He stood there, skylined with only his rib cage slowly moving in and out with his calm breaths.
 I just felt he knew I couldn’t shoot him there.
-Who knows what may have been on the other side of that mountain or where my bullet may fly as it passed through.
+Who knows what may have been on the other side of that mountain or where my bullet may fly as it passed through?
 It just wasn’t a good shot.
 He seemed to know it as he stood there staring at me.
 I imagined him pointing at his two brown eyes with the two points of his hoof and then pointing at me.
-He was giving me the stare down and he said, “I got my eye on you, sister.”
-He won the stare down.
+He was giving me the stare-down, and he said, “I got my eye on you, sister.”
+He won the stare-down.
 He never budged, and I slowly slunk back into the trees away from him.
 I continued to sip my coffee and imagine.

 We were so excited today because spotted a lot of animals right away.
 Today felt like the day.
 We jumped a small fork horn buck.
 He hopped down and over the edge of the hill.
 Then we saw 5 does.
 We were looking at them when a tall 4×4 stood up and ran off.
 He was the one!
 We formed our game plan and made our stalk.

 We stalked quietly across the flats and around the brush.
-We went through the little valleys and I was ready.
+We went through the little valleys, and I was ready.
 My heart pumped with excitement.
-We found his tracks and knew which way he went.
+We found his tracks and knew which way he was going.
 It would be hard to sneak up on him for sure.
-The ground was dry and the sticks would crack under your feet.
+The ground was dry, and the sticks would crack under your feet.
 We looked at one another and knew we had to be as silent as possible.
 We turned and went down a small arroyo and onto the side of another hill.
 We didn’t make a sound.

 We silently stalked, and I had thoughts of the Indians and how they are connected to Mother Earth.
 I felt her beneath me and then I felt it as she kissed my cheek.
 I knew today was the day.

-I prepared for my shot as quietly and motionless as I could.
+I prepared for my shot as quietly and motionlessly as I could.
 I steadied myself as I stood on rounded river rocks.
 I adjusted my rifle on my shooting stick.
-I centered my cross hairs.
+I centered my crosshairs.
 I focused.
 I took a deep breath and squeezed the trigger.
-I quickly pulled my bolt, ejected the spent shell and re-loaded.
+I quickly pulled my bolt, ejected the spent shell, and re-loaded.
 Looking through the scope again, I didn’t see him!
-I looked up over my rifle to double-check….
-NOTHING!
+I looked up over my rifle to double-check… NOTHING!